MombasaSt/MarchMadness/README.md

 **SOSAdjEM**, **SOSOppO**, **SOSOppD** - The total efficiency of the opponents that the team played on the year, where better/higher is a more difficult schedule; the statistics are the reflected versions of the team's adjusted statistics (SOS = "strength of schedule")

 **NCSOSAdjEM** - Same as above, but only for the non-conference strength of schedule

-**R64OppSeed** - The seed the team played in the Round of 64.
-This will always be the absolute value of Seed-17

 **R64Res** - The result of the team playing in the Round of 64.